 The Elmhurst College Service Learning program provides opportunities for students and faculty to connect on-campus learning with service to the local, national or global community.

 Service learning furthers the College mission of preparing students “for meaningful and ethical contributions to a diverse, global society” by bridging the gap between theory and practice, the individual and the community.

 A survey conducted by the Service Learning program in the fall of 2018 indicated that 83% of Elmhurst College undergraduate students feel “a responsibility to serve the community.”
 This program provides possibilities for bringing these feelings of responsibility to life.

 Benefits of Service Learning

 Participating in Service Learning completes the circle between giving and receiving.
 Students who participate:

-- The exploration of one’s own personal capacity and desire to serve others
+- Explore their personal capacity and desire to serve others

 - Practice behaviors necessary for responsible citizenship.

 Community partners welcoming Elmhurst College service learners include organizations which prompt reflection in a variety of areas including: